glebtsereteli/GMRoomLoader/docs/pages/home/faq.md

 :::

 ## 📍 How can I collide with loaded tilemaps?
 When you load a room with a tile layer, a new tilemap is created.
-To collide with this newly loaded tilemap, you need to grab its ID and store it somewhere.
+To collide with this newly loaded tilemap, you need to grab its ID and store it in some variable.

 If you're currently colliding with, say, a variable holding a tilemap ID, you'll need to change that to a dynamic setup using an array.